LauraRuis/multimodal_seq2seq_gSCAN/README.md

 ```>> python3.7 -m seq2seq --mode=train --data_directory=data/demo_dataset --embedding_dimension=5 --encoder_hidden_size=20 --decoder_hidden_size=20 --max_training_iterations=1000 --training_batch_size=5 --print_every=100 --evaluate_every=500 --generate_vocabularies```

-This will parse the file `data/demo_dataset/dataset.txt` and extract the trainnig set and development set for training, and convert the to a representation that can be parsed by numerical methods.
-The situation representation is parsed by the code in `seq2seq/gSCAN_dataset.py`.
-For the example shown in the previous subsection, the world state will be represented by a 4 x 4 x 15 sized matrix of the grid world, where the 15 dimensions are the following:
+This will parse the file `data/demo_dataset/dataset.txt` and convert the training and development set to tensors that can be parsed by numerical methods.
+The situation representation (world state) is parsed by the code in `seq2seq/gSCAN_dataset.py`.
+For the data example we've used so far in this demo, the world state will be represented by a 4 x 4 x 15 sized matrix of the grid world, where the 15 dimensions are the following:

 [size 1, size 2, size 3, size 4, circle, square, red, green, yellow, blue, agent, east, south, west, north]

-The first vector representing one grid cell, namely the green square of size 4 in row 1 and column 1 (starting at 0) of the world, will be the following vector: `[0, 0, 0, 1, 0, 1, 0, 1, 0, 0, 0, 0, 0, 0, 0]`.
+The first grid cell containing an object, namely the green square of size 4 in row 1 and column 1 (starting at 0) of the world, will be represented by the following vector: `[0, 0, 0, 1, 0, 1, 0, 1, 0, 0, 0, 0, 0, 0, 0]`.

 ### Training a model

-The command mentioned earlier for training, will generate the following output (containing all set parameters, and logging the training progress in terms of accuracy, loss, and exact match.
-The evaluation cycles are done on the development set.):
+The command mentioned earlier for training, will generate output containing all parameters, and logs the training progress in terms of accuracy, loss, and exact match.
+The evaluation cycles are done on the development set.:

 <details open>
 <summary>The training command will produce the following output (click to open/close): </summary>